GeorgeGeeslin/portfolio/content/blog/react-dreamfactory/index.md

 Click the "Apps" tab and click the "Create" button and fill out the items.
 Select the role you just created for the Default Role.
 Notice that your API key has been created and is displayed on this page.
 You can also access it from the "Services" tab.

-When you are initially developing your front end you'll probably want to work locally and communicate with DreamFactory using CORS.
+When you are developing your front end you may want to work locally and communicate with DreamFactory using CORS.
 If that is the case you can select "No Storage Required" for your App Location.

 Check the "Active" box and click save.